AiSuroppu/chatterbox-fastapi/README.md

 ```

 This will return a complete JSON object that you can use as a template for your `/{engine_name}/generate` requests.

-### Using the `X-Generation-Metadata` Header for Voice Caching
+### Voice Caching and Management

-Some engines can return useful information in the `X-Generation-Metadata` response header.
-For example, the `chatterbox` engine supports server-side voice caching to avoid re-computing a voice embedding on every request.
+Many TTS engines require an expensive "voice embedding" calculation.
+This embedding, which defines the voice's characteristics, can be created in several ways that benefit from caching:

+*   **Voice Cloning:** Analyzing a user-provided `ref_audio` file to replicate the speaker's voice.
+*   **Voice Synthesis:** Using a model to generate a unique voice based on a descriptive text prompt (e.g., "a clear, friendly female voice with a neutral American accent") or a list of predefined voice parameters.

+In both cases, the initial computation is slow, but the resulting embedding can be cached by the server.
+The `voice_cache_token` is your key to using this cache.
+On any successful request that generates or uses a specific voice, the server will return the corresponding token in the `X-Generation-Metadata` response header.

 **Workflow:**

-1. Make a generation request with a `ref_audio` file.
+1. Make an initial generation request with a full **voice specification** (e.g., send a `ref_audio` file for cloning, or a `voice_prompt` for synthesis).
-2. If successful, the response will contain an `X-Generation-Metadata` header with a JSON payload like: `{"voice_cache_token": "some-unique-token"}`.
+2. If successful, the response will contain an `X-Generation-Metadata` header with a JSON payload like: `{"voice_cache_token": "some-unique-token"}`. **Store this token.**
-3. For all subsequent requests with the *same voice*, you can omit the `ref_audio` file and instead include the token in your JSON payload:
+3. For all subsequent requests with the *same voice*, you can omit the original voice specification and instead include the token in your JSON payload:
     ```json
     {
       "chatterbox_params": {
         "voice_cache_token": "some-unique-token"
-      },
-      ...
       }
+    }
     ```
-This significantly speeds up requests and reduces bandwidth.
+This speeds up requests and reduces bandwidth.
 The server cache size is configurable in the `.env` file.

+#### Handling Expired Voice Tokens

+If you provide a `voice_cache_token` that the server no longer has (because its cache expired or was cleared), the API will respond with an **`HTTP 409 Conflict`** error.

+**To resolve this**, simply re-send your request with the original voice specification (e.g., the `ref_audio` file).
+A successful response will provide a new, valid `voice_cache_token` for you to use.

 ### Example with `curl`

 1. Create a file named `request.json` with your desired parameters (see the full payload below).
 2. Run the `curl` command, replacing the path to your reference audio.
-Use `-D -` to view the response headers.
+Use `-D -` to view the response headers and retrieve the token.

     ```bash
     curl -X POST "http://127.0.0.1:8000/chatterbox/generate" \